Efficient Human-in-the-Loop Active Learning: A Novel Framework for Data Labeling in AI Systems: Abstract

 \section{Abstract}

-Modern AI algorithms require labeled data.
-In real world, majority of data are unlabeled.
-Labeling the data are costly. this is particularly true for some areas requiring special skills, such as reading radiology images by physicians.
-To most efficiently use expert's time for the data labeling, one promising approach is human-in-the-loop active learning algorithm.
+Modern AI systems rely heavily on labeled data, yet labeling is often expensive and labor-intensive, especially when requiring special skills such as reading radiology images by physicians.
+To most efficiently use experts' time for data labeling, one promising approach is human-in-the-loop active learning.
+However, traditional active learning methods are limited to single-label queries and fail to leverage more flexible query types in many real-world settings.
 In this work, we propose a novel active learning framework with significant potential for application in modern AI systems.
-Unlike the traditional active learning methods, which only focus on determining which data point should be labeled, our framework also introduces an innovative perspective on incorporating different query scheme.
-We propose a model to integrate the information from different types of queries.
-Based on this model, our active learning frame can automatically determine how the next question is queried.
-We further developed a data driven exploration and exploitation framework into our active learning method.
-This method can be embedded in numerous active learning algorithms.
-Through simulations on five real-world datasets, including a highly complex real image task, our proposed active learning framework exhibits higher accuracy and lower loss compared to other methods.
+This framework incorporates different query schemes and jointly determines which question to ask and which data points to query.
+We also introduce a method to integrate full and partial information obtained from these diverse queries.
+In addition, we develop an innovative model-agnostic exploration and exploitation framework to filter out redundant samples.
+Experiments on five datasets, including two real-world image datasets, demonstrate that the proposed framework substantially outperforms all other methods.
+These results highlight the framework's promise for applications across a range of scientific domains.